 Such universal museums, often coexisting with libraries, universities, or academies, embraced primarily the concept of Theatrum Mundi – the theatre of the world, the universe in a cabinet, the microcosm in the macrocosm – with the aim of pursuing a better understanding of mankind and its place in the (natural) world.

 The Alliance aims to foster the spirit of universality, and to privilege the primacy of original material in authentic interiors and buildings.
 Present day debates about, for example inclusiveness and colonialism, invite a fresh and critical look at precisely this group of museums and their relevance for society today.

 Cooperation between the present-day curators of these early universal museums will open up new research horizons based on long-established principles, providing keys to the study of museum histories, museological theories and the historical trajectories of collections and objects.

 Old-established museums embody the functions of both preserving antiquarian and early scientific collections and of engendering new interests.
 The Alliance’s agenda foresees the sharing of research as well as exhibitions (both actual and virtual), for the general public and for specialized audiences.

-Director Prof. Dr. Thomas Müller-Bahlke
+Prof. Dr. Thomas Müller-Bahlke (Co-Speaker)

-Museum of Anthropology und Ethnography Peter the Great - Kunstkamera (St. Petersburg, Russia)
+Museum for Anthropology and Ethnography »Peter the Great«– Kunstkamera (St. Petersburg, Russia) Member since 2020

-Director Prof. Dr. Andrei Golovnev
+Prof. Dr. Andrej Golovnev